Skip to content

 Warrantywise offers tailored extended warranties for second-hand cars, no matter how they were purchased.
 These plans are available through independent dealerships and the dedicated Warrantywise online store, giving drivers the flexibility to select a warranty that best fits their needs.

-Each plan comes with terms and conditions that have been written in plain English, enabling motorists to make an informed decision about their warranty.
+Each Warranty Plan is written in plain English, enabling motorists to make an informed decision about their warranty.
 Customers can then have their vehicle repaired at any local VAT-registered garage of their choice, too.

 By providing extended warranties for cars bought both in-person and online, Warrantywise plays a crucial role in building consumer confidence.
 These warranties protect buyers from unexpected repair costs and offer dealerships a valuable tool to build trust in their online offerings.
 Whether purchased from a forecourt or an online platform, this status enhances dealer credibility and reassures customers that their investment is protected.